binarymist/awesome-secdevtools/readme.md

 * [PowerShellArsenal](https://github.com/mattifestation/PowerShellArsenal) - PowerShell repository used to aid a reverse engineer.
 The module can be used to disassemble managed and unmanaged code, perform .NET malware analysis, analyse/scrape memory, parse file formats and memory structures, obtain internal system information, etc.
 * [Empire](https://github.com/adaptivethreat/Empire) - PowerShell post-exploitation agent.
 Draws heavily on PowerSploit for one.
 * [PowerSploit](https://github.com/PowerShellMafia/PowerSploit) - Collection of PowerShell modules that can be used to aid penetration testers during all phases of an assessment.
+* [Nishang](https://github.com/samratashok/nishang) - Nishang is a framework and collection of scripts and payloads that empower the penetration tester to use PowerShell for all phases of penetration testing.
 * [UnicornPowerShell](https://github.com/mattifestation/UnicornPowerShell) - A pure PowerShell binding of the [Unicorn Engine](http://www.unicorn-engine.org/), a multi-architecture CPU emulator framework.
 * [WMI_Backdoor](https://github.com/mattifestation/WMI_Backdoor) - PoC WMI backdoor, possibly useful for my WMI exploitation in F1 of Holistic Info-Sec for Web Developers.